RoaringBitmap/RoaringBitmap/README.md

 * mvn test will run the unit tests
 * mvn package will package in a jar (found in target)

+A convenient command to build the code is :

+             mvn clean install -DskipTests -Dgpg.skip=true

 FAQ
 ----